badatusernames123/Clay-OpenGL/README.md

-This is an OpenGL renderer for the C UI layout library clay.h
-An intended use case for this renderer is game UIs, both debugging and in game.
+This is an OpenGL renderer for the C UI layout library [Clay](https://github.com/nicbarker/clay) An intended use case for this renderer is game UIs, both debugging and in game.
 Because it is entirely c and c++ no multi-language programming is required (if the game is written in c++), allowing for easy modification of game variables through the UI.

 Example UI generated using example.cpp: